Skip to main content

 Learn more...

-get_alert_definitions_for_service_typeselectBeta Returns all available alert definitions for a specific service type.
-Include the appropriate service_type as a path parameter.
+list_by_service_typeselectserviceTypeBeta Returns all available alert definitions for a specific service type.

 > 📘